leoloveisme/happybeings/Book II Episode III - Becoming happy/English/Culture.md

 Create and co-create for the joy of creation
 Cooperate for the joy of cooperation

-and all that following the permaculture principles
+and all that following the principles of global good and wellbeing at heart, mind and soul of each and every being / species